mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-vectors.md

 ## Vectors

-Similar to 3d points, 3d vectors are stored as [Vector3d](http://developer.rhino3d.com/api/RhinoCommonWin/html/T_Rhino_Geometry_Vector3d.htm) structures.
-They conceptually can be thought as a zero-based, one-dimensional list that contain three numbers.
+Similar to 3D points, 3D vectors are stored as [Vector3d](http://developer.rhino3d.com/api/RhinoCommonWin/html/T_Rhino_Geometry_Vector3d.htm) structures.
+They can be thought as a zero-based, one-dimensional list that contain three numbers.
 These three number represent to the X, Y and Z coordinate direction of the vector.
-Note, unlike points, vectors define magnitude (length) and direction, not position.

 ```
 vector3d contains [1.0, 2.0, 3.0]
 ```

-A Vector3d structure can be constructed in a number of different ways.
-Two common ways are:
+Here is an easy way to construct a vector:

 ```
 import rhinoscriptsyntax as rs